jcubic/jquery-terminal-wiki/Getting-Started.md

 </html>
 ```

-Of course, you can use local files instead by downloading them directly, by installing with npm or bower or even by cloning the git repository.
+Of course, you can use local files instead by downloading them directly, by installing with npm or bower, or even by cloning the git repository.

 ### Initialization